Past Performances, Residencies and Presentations

 "The Argument" was presented by curator Laurie Van Wieren October 27, 2004 at the popular Minneapolis cabaret 9 x 22 — A Dance Lab at the Bryant Lake Bowl.

-At the Festival of One Woman Shows, Judith performed in the CIA (Center for Independent Artists) in Minneapolis Feb.
-21 and 22, 2004 with story teller Carla Vogel.
+At the Festival of One Woman Shows, Judith performed in the Center for Independent Artists in Minneapolis February 21 and 22, 2004 with storyteller Carla Vogel.
 Judith showed her dance about Gurit Kadman, also the "Comeback Performance of Bari Simon," and "The Argument."
-The CIA theater called "The Best Theater for New Work," by City Pages Newpaper of the Twin Cities, (located at 4137 Bloomington Ave.
-So., Mpls.)
+The CIA theater was named "The Best Theater for New Work," by the City Pages.

-THIRST! it was announced in the Minneapolis Star Tribune!!!
+THIRST! was announced in the Minneapolis Star Tribune.

 "Hannelore " a dance solo in collaboration with composer/guitarist Alex Lubet based on paintings of Holocaust survivor Hannelore Baron (with special permission of her family and the Smithsonian to use photos of Baron's projected paintings).
 First performed at Macalester College, St. Paul in spring, 2000; also at the University of British Columbia in Vancouver, and at the national Society for Disability Studies conference in Bethesda, Maryland June, 2003, also seen at Beth Jacob Synagogue in Mendota Heights, MN; the Minneapolis Jewish Community Center and the Spark Festival at the University of Minnesota.